gbuk/Deependee/ReadMe.md

 ##Language philosophy
 - everything is a dependency
   - fields depend on computations
   - functions depend on implementation
+  - dependency graphs (traces) are always visible
 - dependencies can be existing or latent
+- arrays and objects are streamed by default
+- no invalid states
+  - no null values
+  - no exceptions

 ##Platform philosophy
 - cloud-ready